Annual Report • Updated January 2026

 The Psychology of Emotional Compensation

-In an era defined by uncertainty, high-saturation retro-futuristic palettes offer emotional relief.
-These colors trigger immediate positive feedback loops, particularly among Gen Z and Alpha audiences.
+In uncertain times, high-saturation retro-futuristic colors provide emotional relief.
+These colors create immediate positive responses, especially for Gen Z and younger audiences.

 Energy & warmth